codewitch-honey-crisis/i2cu/README.md

 Wire SDA to 21
 Wire SCL to 22

 The screen is designed to sleep after a brief period in case the TTGO is on battery.
-Press button to wake it up.
+Press a button to wake it up.